 The implementation of the approved plan also could be affected by other factors, such as changes in staffing, visitor use patterns, and unanticipated environmental changes.
-Once the wilderness management plan has been approved, additional feasibility studies and more detailed planning, environmental documentation, and consultations would be completed, as appropriate, before certain preferred alternatives can be carried out.
-For example consulted, as appropriate, on actions that could affect cultural resources.
+Once the wilderness management plan has been approved, additional feasibility studies and more detailed planning, environmental documentation, and consultations would be completed, as appropriate, before certain preferred actions can be carried out.
+For example